sandialabs/chama/documentation/example.rst

+.. raw:: latex

+    \newpage

 Methane emissions example
 ===========================

-The following example demonstrates how to determine optimal sensor design to detect methane emissions from a wellpad.
+The following example demonstrates how to determine optimal sensor placement to detect methane emissions from a wellpad.

-The example outlines how to perform the following steps:
+**Transport simulation**

-* **Define scenarios** which include uncertainty in wind speed and direction along with the rate of normal and abnormal emissions.
+Include uncertainty in wind speed and direction along with the rate of normal and abnormal emissions.
+Run an air dispersion model and store concentration timeseries data.

+**Sensor technology**

-* **Define sensors**, including fixed and mobile sensors as well as point and camera sensors.
+Including fixed and mobile sensors as well as point and camera sensors.

-* **Run an air dispersion model** and store concentration timeseries data.
+**Impact assessment**

-* **Compute impact metrics**, including time to detection and volume lost.
+Including time to detection and volume lost.

+**Optimization**

-* **Determine optimal sensor design** considering a range of sensor budgets.
+Considering a range of sensor budgets.

+**Interpretation**

-* **Visualize results**, including tradoff curves and maps of the sensor layout.
+Including tradoff curves and maps of the sensor layout.